Marie Kondo Your Wallet: How To Make Sure Your Finances Spark Joy

 Thanks to Marie Kondo, I now can't look at any item in my closet without thinking to myself: "But does it spark joy?"

 But what does "choosing joy" even mean?
-And if we can incorporate joy into our lives by optimizing our physical spaces, can we do the same with our finances?
+And if we can incorporate joy into our lives by optimising our physical spaces, can we do the same with our finances?

 We spoke with Brenna Casserly, the cofounder and CEO of Emperor Investments, to help us shed light on what sparking joy in our finances might look like.
 At Emperor Investments, Casserly helps millennials achieve their financial goals, and she believes that Marie Kondo might be on to something when it comes to furthering that mission.
 Ahead are five tips to get you started.